cshung/Simplex/ReadMe.txt

 0.00 1.00 0.00 0.00 1.00

-// Found a bug - we need to make sure we 'drive out' the artificial variables
+// We need to make sure we 'drive out' the artificial variables

 1 2
  1 1
 -1 0 0

-This LP corresponds to

-minimize x1 + x2
-subject to -x1 = 0
-x1 >= 0, x2 >= 0
+-0.00 is the optimal objective value

+-0.00 0.00